Carprofen for Dogs

 Carprofen is a commonly-prescribed pain medication for dogs that is typically well-tolerated.
 Side effects can occur, however, and it is important to know which side effects to watch for.
 Being familiar with common side effects can maximize the likelihood that you detect these side effects quickly and address them appropriately.

 If your dog is going to be on carprofen long-term, your veterinarian will likely recommend performing blood tests before starting the medication.
 These blood tests can help identify factors that may make your dog more susceptible to side effects.
-Additionally, dogs that remain on carprofen long-term often receive monitoring blood work on a regular basis, typically every three to six months.
+Additionally, dogs that remain on carprofen long-term often receive monitoring blood work on a regular basis, typically every 6 to 12 months.
 Monitoring blood work can help your veterinarian detect possible side effects early, before they cause serious illness in your dog.

 Carprofen Side Effects in Dogs